Caregiving Blog: What Assisted Living & Care Communities Don’t Tell Families

 Few care communities will argue that the healthcare industry is challenged.
 This is not a discussion that is held with family members when rooms need to be filled.

-Professional caregivers in assisted living and nursing homes expected to care for our loved ones earn on average $12-15 per hour.
+Professional caregivers in assisted living and nursing homes expected to care for family members ones earn on average $12-15 per hour.
 Most employees have no health insurance.
 Few receive more than the minimum amount of training.

 Language barriers exist for those for whom English is a second language.
 Turnover is extremely high affecting the quality of care.
 Profits are strained, especially in communities accepting Medicaid.
 Budgets for training are thin and sometimes non-existent.